Is Online Sales Tax a Tax Hike?

 Oklahoma has just begun requiring merchants to collect sales tax on online purchases.
-If you make a sale of taxable goods over the internet to a business or an individual in Oklahoma, you must now collect and remit sales tax for that purchase, whether or not your company has nexus in Oklahoma.
+If you make a sale of taxable goods over the Internet to a business or an individual in Oklahoma, you must now collect and remit sales tax for that purchase, whether or not your company has nexus in Oklahoma.
 Alternatively, your company could send a year-end notice to all Oklahoma customers telling them how much they spent with you and reminding them that they have to pay use tax on that amount.

 For consumers, probably not.
 The governor pointed out that consumers, including businesses buying taxable goods, already were supposed to pay those taxes.
 They’re supposed to list them on their income tax returns, figure them up, and pay them along with their income taxes.
 Since only 4% of Oklahomans followed this rule, they may end up paying more in sales and use taxes than they did before, but not more than they should have been paying.

-The object is to increase revenues for Oklahoma, and also to take away the advantage out-of-state companies had when they didn’t have to charge sales tax.
+The object is to increase revenues for Oklahoma and also to take away the advantage out-of-state companies had when they didn’t have to charge sales tax.
 A shopper who bought a $10.00 item in Oklahoma City ended up paying $10.84; if they bought the same items online without paying sales tax, their total would be $10.00, not $10.84.

 If you’re an Oklahoma retailer, then, you might benefit by having additional sales.